Estimation of neutron star mass and radius of FRB 20240114A by identification of crustal oscillations: Modeling the crustal modes of neutron stars

-There is a further advantage to identifying the QPOs with the crustal torsional oscillations.
-Since torsional oscillations are excited only inside the NS crust, where the elasticity becomes non-zero, EOS uncertainties in the core region have a minimum impact.\footnote{Uncertainties in the unknown core EOS translate into uncertainties in the inferred core mass and radius.
+There is a further advantage to identifying the QPOs with the crustal torsional oscillations: because they are axial, i.e., they do not involve radial motion, they do not alter the shape of the star.
+Since torsional oscillations are excited only inside the NS crust, where the elasticity becomes non-zero, EOS uncertainties in the core have a minimum impact.\footnote{Uncertainties in the unknown core EOS translate into uncertainties in the inferred core mass and radius.
 In our approach, we integrate the TOV equations inward from the surface to the crust-core boundary, so the resulting NS (crust) models are specified by two parameters, $M$ and $R$.
 This contrasts with the standard outward integration from the center, where a fixed EOS yields a one-parameter family of stellar models.} As the QPOs discovered in FRB 20240114A also lie within the same frequency range as the magnetar QPOs, we propose to identify/map the QPOs observed in FRB 20240114A with crustal torsional oscillations and derive constraints on stellar models and EOS parameters ~\citep{10.1093/mnras/sty1755,SKS23}.

-This manuscript is organized as follows.
-In Sec.~\ref{sec:QPOs}, we briefly review the specific frequencies observed in FRB 20240114A.
-In Sec.~\ref{sec:oscillations}, we describe our NS models and the perturbation equations for the crustal torsional modes.
-Then, in Sec.~\ref{sec:NS_model}, the NS model for FRB 20240114A is estimated by identifying the observed frequencies with various $\ell$-th fundamental frequencies and 1st overtone of crustal torsional oscillations, considering the experimental constraint on the incompressibility $K_0$ of symmetric nuclear matter at saturation density.
-Simultaneously, through the resultant stellar model for FRB 20240114A, we derive a constraint on the density dependence of the nuclear symmetry energy at saturation density, the slope parameter $L$.
-Finally, we summarize our findings in this study and the conclusions in Sec.~\ref{sec:Conclusion}.
-Unless otherwise mentioned, we adopt geometric units with $c=G=1$, where $c$ and $G$ denote the speed of light and the gravitational constant, and use the metric signature $(-,+,+,+)$.
+In \citet{SKS23}, the mass and radius of the NS associated with GRB 200415A were estimated with the identification of the reported higher QPO frequencies with the overtones of crustal torsional oscillations.
+In contrast to that work, here (owing to the existence of low-frequency QPOs as well as a high-frequency QPO candidate in FRB 20240114A), we estimate not only the mass and radius of the NS, but additionally constrain properties of symmetric nuclear matter at saturation density, by identifying both the low-order and higher QPO frequencies with the fundamental oscillations and overtones of crustal torsional oscillations.